Jianfeng0Liu/Java_Practice-Super_Mario/README.md

 # Java_Practice-Super_Mario #
-It's a Java practice project, achieved a simple version of Super Mario game.
+This is a Java practice project that implements a simple version of Super Mario